Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 - [Core](https://github.com/Vanilla-OS/core-image)
 - [Desktop](https://github.com/Vanilla-OS/desktop-image)

-[Pico](https://github.com/Vanilla-OS/pico-image) is a minimal (~60MB) version of Debian built from the Vanilla OS repository.
+[Pico](https://github.com/Vanilla-OS/pico-image) is a minimal (~60MB) version of Debian built from the Vanilla OS repository, intended to be the base of the Vanilla OS Core image.

 [Core](https://github.com/Vanilla-OS/core-image) is an image based on Pico, which adds all the core functionalities of Vanilla OS.
 It is the intended starting point for developing OCI images for Vanilla OS.